aimagelab/mammoth/docs/models/index.rst

 Model parameters
 ~~~~~~~~~~~~~~~~~

 The **get_parser** method is used to define the model-specific hyper-parameters.
-It is defined as a static method (see :ref:`ContinualModel <module-models.utils.continual_model>`) that returns a `argparse.ArgumentParser <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser>`_ object.
+It is defined as a static method (see :ref:`ContinualModel <module-models.utils.continual_model>`) that takes an existing `argparse.ArgumentParser <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser>`_ object and returns an updated version of it with the model-specific hyper-parameters added.
 This method is called during the initialization of the model and it is used to parse the command line arguments.
 The **get_parser** method must have the following signature:

 .. code-block:: python

     @staticmethod
-    def get_parser() -> argparse.ArgumentParser:
+    def get_parser(parser: argparse.ArgumentParser) -> argparse.ArgumentParser:

         # Create the parser
         parser = argparse.ArgumentParser('MyModel parameters')